sk3106/NodeRP/README.md

 ## FAQs
 **Q:** I'm getting
-> Warning: Resource NodeRP does not specify an `fx_version` in fxmanifest.lua.
-What should I do?
+> Warning: Resource NodeRP does not specify an `fx_version` in fxmanifest.lua./ What should I do?
 **A:** You need to update your FiveM server artifacts.
 Download the latest version depending on your OS: [Linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/) [Windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/).